thanos-io/thanos/docs/components/tools.md

 ```$
 usage: thanos tools bucket rewrite --id=ID [<flags>]

-Rewrite chosen blocks in the bucket, while deleting or modifying seriesResulted
+Rewrite chosen blocks in the bucket, while deleting or modifying series Resulted
 block has modified stats in meta.json.
 Additionally compaction.sources are
-altered to not confuse readers of meta.json.Instead thanos.rewrite section is
+altered to not confuse readers of meta.json.
+Instead thanos.rewrite section is
-added with useful info like old sources and deletion requestsNOTE: It's
+added with useful info like old sources and deletion requests.
+NOTE: It's
 recommended to turn off compactor while doing this operation.
 If the compactor
-is running and touching exactly same block thatis being rewritten, the resulted
+is running and touching exactly same block that is being rewritten, the resulted
 rewritten block might only cause overlap (mitigated by marking overlapping block
-manually for deletion)and the data you wanted to rewrite could already part of
+manually for deletion) and the data you wanted to rewrite could already part of
 bigger block.

 Use FILESYSTEM type of bucket to rewrite block on disk (suitable for vanilla
-Prometheus)After rewrite, it's caller responsibility to delete or mark source
+Prometheus) After rewrite, it's caller responsibility to delete or mark source
-block for deletion to avoid overlaps.WARNING: This procedure is *IRREVERSIBLE*
+block for deletion to avoid overlaps.
+WARNING: This procedure is *IRREVERSIBLE*
 after certain time (delete delay), so do backup your blocks first.

 Flags: